-The feasibility studies and analysis of apartment rental projects requires research that focuses not only on the current market performance, but also the current and projected supply, demand, absorption, and mobility rates.
-By studying the macro factors such as employment growth, new supply, demographic projections and micro factors related to the income-driven demand of household incomes, product concept, and project competitive advantages, we can define where a apartment project’s potential can be enhanced.
-Because competition for the resident is won with the overall asset, we examine everything from the market including unit mix and square footage, amenities, parking and rents.
-We take a deep dive into the details – where the real asset performance of the apartment project is determined – taking into consideration demographic projections, renter spending habits, income-driven demand, household income being captured, inventory structure and price sensitivity by apartment type and square footage range.
+The feasibility studies and analysis of apartment rental projects require research that focuses not only on the current market performance, but also the current and projected supply, demand, absorption, and mobility rates.
+By studying the macro factors such as employment growth, new supply, demographic projections, and micro factors related to the income-driven demand of household incomes, product concept, and project competitive advantages, we can define where an apartment project’s potential can be enhanced.
+Because competition for the resident is won with the overall asset, we examine everything from the market including unit mix and square footage, amenities, parking, and rents.
+We take a deep dive into the details – where the real asset performance of the apartment project is determined – taking into consideration demographic projections, renter spending habits, income-driven demand, household income being captured, inventory structure, and price sensitivity by apartment type and square footage range.

 View Our Feasibility Studies FAQ

-Each apartment asset is different but we review theses basic factors as part of our apartment market research and feasibility studies projects:
+Each apartment asset is different but we review these basic factors as part of our apartment market research and feasibility studies projects:

 - Market Performance

 - Current Market Supply & Demand

 - Amenity Recommendations

 - Marketing Recommendations

 - Leasing & Project Absorption